vaharoni/trusted-sandbox/README.md

 Trusted Sandbox comes with one ready-to-use image that includes Ruby 2.1.2.
 It is hosted on Docker Hub under `vaharoni/trusted_sandbox:ruby-2.1.2.v2`.

-We are actively looking for contributors who are willing to help expand the library of Docker images to support other languages and environments.

 To use a different image from your Docker Hub account simply change the configuration parameters in the YAML file.